 The implications of the move from a centralized, cloud-based computing to a more distributed edge computing model are profound, particularly when it comes to the computing and storage demands that are going to be placed on an enormous range of different devices that live out near the edge.
 Just as the transition from mainframes to PC-based client-server architectures had an enormous impact on the tech industry (and society overall), so too will the transition from a cloud-based model to an IoT-driven edge computing environment.
 The effect will be particularly strong on the components necessary to power these edge computing devices.

-These devices will all need significant built-in computing and storage capabilities to handle some of the applications and workloads that traditionally went straight to the cloud.
+These devices will all need significant built-in computing and storage capabilities to handle some of the applications and workloads.
 To be sure, some applications in these edge computing resources will continue to pass along workloads to the cloud, but the long-term goal is and will be to distribute workloads across many different elements in an edge computing environment.

 Companies designing and building these new edge devices need to be cognizant of the kinds of computing and storage requirements that will be necessary to make them effective tools in this new computing world.
 Speedy flash-based storage will be one the critical elements to make them as useful as possible, by providing the kinds of throughput speeds that will be needed to function in these demanding new edge computing environments.